SspStark/API-call-with-React-Hooks/README.md

   ...
 })
 ```
-If you need an asynchronous function, define and call the async function inside the Effect
+If you need an asynchronous function, define and call the async function inside the Effect.

 ```jsx
 useEffect(() => {